How do I find out which apartments and residence hall rooms are available for selection?

 How does a student who is studying abroad obtain housing?

-Students abroad should regularly check the Housing web site for information about the selection process.
+Students abroad should regularly check the Student Living web site for information about the selection process.
 Since selection is done all online, students with access to the Internet can participate in the selection process the same as students who are on campus.
 Students abroad can also designate a Sponsor to select for him/her.
 Student must carefully choose and name a student sponsor who will select housing for him/her.
-If the student cannot find a student sponsor, he/she may ask the OHS to make his/her selection.
+If the student cannot find a student sponsor, he/she may ask the Office of Residential Living to make his/her selection.
 Once the space selection is made, the student studying abroad must go to the Housing web site to electronically sign the Occupancy Agreement.

 I am planning to study abroad first semester but want to live with my friends when I return.
 Should I sign up with them to get an apartment?